code-q-web-factory/neos-fusionprototypegenerators/README.md

 # CodeQ.FusionPrototypeGenerator

+The default Neos DefaultPrototypeGenerator generates a Fusion prototype definition for a given node type.
+A node will be rendered by Neos.Neos:Content by default with a template in resource://PACKAGE_KEY/Private/Templates/NodeTypes/NAME.html and forwards all public node properties to the template Fusion object.

+This generator uses [CodeQ.SimpleTemplate](https://github.com/rolandschuetz/neos-simpletemplate) to map the tempalte file path according to current Neos best practises.

-Fusion prototype generator that generates editable properties wrappers automatically. `propertyName` will contain raw property and `propertyNameEditable` contains the same property wrapped into Neos editable object.
+Also, this Fusion prototype generator automatically creates editable properties. `propertyName` will contain the raw property and `propertyNameEditable` contains the same property wrapped into Neos editable object.

 To activate these generators, make your base nodetypes to inherit from mixins provided by this package, e.g.: